mirraj2/EZDB/README.md

-EZDB
+# EZDB
-====

 Provides an easy-to-use API for accessing your database.
-There are only 3 classes: DB, Table, and Row.

 Getting started is this easy: